 How You Helped: Whether by car or by bicycle, more of you are joining your friends to rideshare to the race!

-Our goal is to achieve certification for all three Women on the Trails 5K Trail Race series events.
+Our goal is to achieve certification for all three Women on the Trails Race Series events.
 Our timelines is as follows:

 2012-July: Contact the Council for Responsible Sport for ReSport certification.